benjaminsnorris/bennorris.org/_posts/2018-01-23-getting-started-with-ios-development.md

 ---
-title: Getting started with iOS development
+title: "Getting started with iOS development"
 excerpt: A basic set of resources for those considering learning to code iOS apps
 category: General
 tags: